Selectors

 Shorthand selector for text

-If you want to use the text selector you can use the shorthand selector like this:
+If you want to use the text selector, you can use the following shorthand:

 - tapOn: # or any other command that works with selectors